 And if you don't currently get any means-tested benefits, you may find you now qualify because of this entitlement.

-Read our publications Carer's Allowance and Getting underlying entitlement to Carer's Allowance to find out more.
+Read our publications Benefits for carers and Underlying entitlement to carers' benefits to find out more.

 How to claim